Sekongo-Jean-Luc/scrape-fb-posts-and-comments/README.md

 # Facebook Page Post Scraper

+This is a fork of Max Woolf's [facebook-page-post-scraper](https://github.com/minimaxir/facebook-page-post-scraper).

+This version allows you to specify the page/group you wish to scrape and where you want CSV files to be stored through command-line arguments.

+It also separates your App ID and App secret from the code; now, you have to store these credentials in a separate file.

 ![](/examples/fb_scraper_data.png)

 A tool for gathering *all* the posts and comments of a Facebook Page (or Open Facebook Group) and related metadata, including post message, post links, and counts of each reaction on the post.
 All this data is exported as a CSV, able to be imported into any data analysis program like Excel.